cskau/nlpwp/ngrams.md

 english language.
 In other words, the fact that languages have rules constraints the way in which words can be combined into an acceptable sentences.

 Hey!
-That sounds good (we can almost here your think) for us NLP programmers, language play by rules, computers work with rules, well, we're done, aren't we?
+That sounds good for us NLP programmers (we can almost here you think), language plays by rules, computers work with rules, well, we're done, aren't we?
 We'll infer a set of rules, and there! we have ourselves *language model*.
 A model that describes how a language, say English, works and behaves.
 Well, not so fast buster!
 Although we will certainly discuss our share of such rule-based language models later on (in the chapter